algolia/algoliasearch-netlify/README.md

 <img src="/docs/screenshots/signin.png?raw=true" alt="Sign in to Algolia with Netlify">

 Then, authorize Algolia to access your Netlify account.
-The plugin only updates your plugin settings and add necessary environment variables.
+The plugin only updates your plugin settings and adds necessary environment variables.

 <img src="/docs/screenshots/authorize.png?raw=true" alt="Authorize Algolia's OAuth">